4 of the Best Website Translation Plugins (+ Features You Need)

 You can filter through your content by selecting a specific URL or by typing in a phrase you want to find.
 Then, you can make any edits as necessary to your translation.
 When you make an edit, it gets automatically saved on your site.

-You can also use a visual editor.
+You can also use our Visual Editor.
 This gives you a look at your live site.
 You can click anywhere there’s translated copy and manually edit the translation.
 Once you click “OK” the translation is saved.

 And if you want a professional translator to do the translations, you can order that service through Weglot.